 These are not your typical brake pads that you will find factory fitted on most cars.
-First developed around 30 years ago, ceramic brake pads are a very hard wearing, clean and quiet alternative to organic and metallic brake pads.
+First developed around 30 years ago, they are a very hard wearing, clean and quiet alternative to organic and metallic brake pads.

 What are Ceramic brake pads made from?

-Ceramic brake pads are made from a clay and porcelain compound with copper flakes added to enhance their thermal conductivity.
-Most cars won't have them fitted as standard, and because of their unique properties they may not be suitable for all braking systems.
+Their surface brake material is made from a clay and porcelain compound with copper flakes added to enhance the thermal conductivity.
+Most cars won’t have them fitted as standard, and because of their unique properties they may not be suitable for all braking systems.

 How much do Ceramic Brake Pads Cost?

 In the past, ceramic brake pads were generally more expensive than their semi-metallic alternatives.
 This is not the case any longer.
 As an example, a standard set of genuine Toyota front brake pads for a Toyota Camry will cost you around $65 (check them out here on Amazon).
 Whereas a set of Bosch QuietCast Premium Ceramic Brake Pads cost around half that at $35 (available on Amazon here).